A Self-Made Failure

 A Self-Made Failure is a 1924 American silent comedy film distributed by Associated First National Pictures, later First National Pictures.
 It was directed by William Beaudine and starred silent comic Lloyd Hamilton and then child actor Ben Alexander.
 At the time it was released, it one of the longest comedy features ever made.

 Preservation

-No copies of A Self-Made Failure are in any film archives, making it a lost film.
-While the film is lost, a trailer of it survives in the Library of Congress film collection.
+A Self-Made Failure is currently presumed lost.
+In February 2021, the film was cited by the National Film Preservation Board on their Lost U.S. Silent Feature Films list.